Anapaya/vpp-build/src/vpp/build-root/build-vpp_debug-native/external/src-rdma-core/Documentation/udev.md

  * All multi-function PCI devices will carry the [f<function>] number in the device name, including the function 0 device.
  * When using PCI geography, The PCI domain is only prepended when it is not 0.
+ * SR-IOV virtual devices are named based on the name of the parent interface, with a suffix of "v<N>", where <N> is the virtual device number.